nats-io/jetstream-leaf-nodes-demo/README.md

 #### Connected System Account Implications

 Although leaf nodes bridge authentication domains, if you have the same operator setup on either end and connect system accounts, it will appear to you as one large authentication domain.
-You could use such a setup for example when you can't use super cluster due to fire wall rules and have to use leaf node connections instead.
+You could use such a setup, for example, when you can't use a super cluster due to firewall rules and have to use leaf node connections instead.

 Another benefit of connecting system accounts is that you can obtain monitoring information from every server in this network.